Paige Bueckers is No. 1 pick in WNBA draft, going to the Dallas Wings

-NEW YORK (AP) — Paige Bueckers is headed to Dallas as the first pick Monday night in the WNBA draft.
+NEW YORK (AP) — Paige Bueckers is ready for her next chapter after a whirlwind week that started with her helping UConn win its 12th national championship and ended with her becoming the WNBA's No. 1 draft pick by the Dallas Wings.

+“I’m just extremely excited to be there.
+I’ve only heard great things about the city," Bueckers said of Dallas.
+“So excited to start that new chapter and be in a new city and explore that and give everything I have to the Wings organization.
+I know we’re going to do great things, and it’s a fresh start, and I think we’re all ready to do something special.”

-The versatile UConn star is the latest Huskies standout to go No. 1, joining former greats Sue Bird, Diana Taurasi, Maya Moore and Breanna Stewart.
+The versatile UConn star is the latest Huskies standout to go No. 1, joining former greats Sue Bird, Diana Taurasi, Tina Charles, Maya Moore and Breanna Stewart.

-“Dallas I’m so excited, a new city, a new start," Bueckers said.
-"A fresh start, so let’s get it.”
+“I’m glad New York and Storrs are pretty close to each other because there’s been a lot of back and forth,” Bueckers said.
+“Part of me wants to stay at school, celebrate with the team, be with them, enjoy the last moments of being in Storrs, and the other part of me has to get ready for the next chapter.”

-Her UConn teammates, who have meant so much to her, and coach Geno Auriemma were in attendance at the draft, which was held at The Shed in New York with hundreds of fans in attendance.
+Bueckers got to enjoy the moment Monday night with her UConn teammates and coach Geno Auriemma who were in the audience at the draft, which was held at The Shed in New York.
 Bueckers choked up when talking about her former Huskies teammates.

 “They mean everything to me.
 They helped me get through highs and lows,” Bueckers said.